This guilt-free holiday indulgence guide may just be your ticket to surviving the holidays:

 Best advice?
 Go ahead and reach for that glass of bubbly, that peppermint martini, a glass of merlot or a mocha, but keep moderation in mind, and drink plenty of water!
 Alternate between an alcoholic beverage and a glass of water or, instead of that calorie-laden latte, try one of these Four Sigmatic blends.
 This not only keeps you hydrated but also forces you to drink less.
 One or two drinks less in an evening can save up to 500 calories, if not more.

 Daily Tip: Try drinking a glass of warm lemon water or Prairie Naturals Morning Rise and Shine first thing in the morning.
-The alkalinizing effects of warm lemon water have been shown to not only ward off bloating but to help detoxify the body and prep the digestive tract for the day… of eating and drinking ahead.
+The alkalinizing effects of warm lemon water have been shown to ward off bloating and to help detoxify the body.
 Pleasant-tasting Morning Rise & Shine™ instant drink mix can be used any time of the day – hot or cold – and is great for people of all ages!
 Alkalizes * Cleanses * Energizes.
 100% vegan.
 Tested gluten-free.

 Self-care – Are you on your list?
 This year, give to yourself first in order to be emotionally and physically satisfied to give to others.

-The beginning of self-care is to allow yourself to do whatever it is that “you” want; if you don’t feel like going to a certain event or overspending on certain gifts, then give yourself permission to say “no”.
-By learning to value the importance of setting boundaries, you allow yourself to slow down from the hustle and bustle of the season and to simply enjoy those traditions that are important to you.
+The beginning of self-care is to allow yourself to do whatever it is that “you” want; if you don’t feel like going to a certain event then give yourself permission to say “no”.
+By setting boundaries, you allow yourself to slow down and simply enjoy those traditions that are important to you.

 Daily Tip: Take 15-30 minutes each day to pamper yourself.
 Have a candlelight bubble bath scented with aromatic bath salts.
 Sit and watch your favorite show while wrapped up in a cozy blanket.
 Play music that is relaxing.
 Experiment with ways to incorporate all of your senses, invite the power of nature into your home with an essential oil diffuser and fill any space with wellness-enhancing essential oil blends.